Economics Single Major

 Students who are contemplating an extended major in Economics are strongly advised to complete MATH1040 as an elective in the BA if they have not passed Year 12 Maths B or equivalent.
 Students wishing to enter the Honours program in Economics need to have completed ECON1050, 3010 and 3020, and have an appropriate level of mathematical and econometric skills.
 These additional courses may be taken as general electives towards the BA.

-View the course list for courses that can be studied as part of the Economics major.
+View the course list for courses that can be studied as part of the Economics single major.

 What it costs

-Please view the Bachelors of Arts/International Hotel and Tourism Management for indicative fees.
+Please view the Bachelors of Communication/Arts for indicative fees.

 How to apply

-Please view the Bachelors of Arts/International Hotel and Tourism Management for information on key dates and how to apply.
+Please view the Bachelors of Communication/Arts for information on key dates and how to apply.